m-lab/ndt-server/spec/ndt7-protocol.md

 abrupt EOF, RST, or timeout/alarm error received when doing I/O with the underlying TLS connection.
 Such events SHOULD be logged as warnings and SHOULD be recorded into the results.
-Yet, for robustness, we do not want such events to cause a whole subtest to fail.
-This provision gives the ndt7 protocol bizantine robustness, and acknowledges the fact that the web is messy and a subtest may terminate more abruptly than it used to happen in our controlled experiments.
+Yet, for robustness, we do not want such events to cause a whole test to fail.
+This provision gives the ndt7 protocol bizantine robustness, and acknowledges the fact that the web is messy and a test may terminate more abruptly than it used to happen in our controlled experiments.

 ### Measurement message